 Insert image B18878_10_14.png

 The docker.exe command produces simple string output, unlike PowerShell cmdlets which produce rich objects.
 One way to overcome that limitation is to create objects on the fly using a wrapper function.

 In step 8, you create a new PowerShell function (Get-DockerImage) which gets the images but returns the information as custom objects.
 There is no output directly from this step.
+Within this step you create a hash table which you then convert to a custom object.
+You could have created the objevt directly – as always you have choices.

 In step 9, you use the Get-DockerImage function to get a specific container image, then you do a detailed examination of this container image, with output like this: